-Capilano's Student Code of Conduct (B.701) (pdf) sets out the ways in which the university responds to student misconduct that has the potential for significant impact to learning, property and/or safety.
-This Policy supports the university in providing a welcoming, respectful, and safe learning community for all members of the university community.
+Capilano University's Student Code of Conduct (B.701) (pdf) sets out the ways in which the University responds to student misconduct that has the potential for significant impact to learning, property and/or safety.
+This policy supports the University in providing a welcoming, respectful and safe learning community for everyone.

-Any member of the university community may make a complaint under Policy B.701 provided that it falls within the scope of the Policy and involves the conduct of a current student.
-If you are interested in more information regarding the submission of a complaint, please visit our Information for Complainants page.
+Any member of the University community may make a complaint under Policy B.701, provided that it falls within the scope of the policy and involves the conduct of a current student.
+For more information regarding the submission of a complaint, please visit our Information for Complainants page.

 The Student Code of Conduct prohibits behaviour including, but not limited to, the following: